AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Contract duration: [WEEKS/MONTHS]AI-Powered Weekly Prioritization:

-Review this task list and create a prioritizedweekly plan.
-Apply this logic:
+Review this task list and create a prioritized weekly plan.

 - Urgent + Important: schedule first, morning slots